guyv12/guyv12/README.md

 ---

 ## About Me
-I'm passionate about low-level programming, computer networks, video games, and security.
+I'm passionate about video games, making my distro look nice, understanding how things work.

 ---

 ## What I'm Learning:
-- **C / C++** – for high-performance and system programming
-- **Computer Networks** – protocols, architecture, and security
+- **System programming** - to utilize C skills in unusual projects
-- **Godot & AI** - for passion projects
+- **Python / PyTorch** - for AI GPU-based projects
 ---

 ## How to Reach Me: